gustavofuhr/opencv_dollar_detector/README.md

 Pyramid.cpp:
 	computeMultiScaleChannelFeaturePyramid:
-		investigate why convolution is not blurring images the same way as matlab is change literal number of channels to nChannels whenever needed line 113: the whole for statement needs work, write a substitution for is=is(2:3) line 140: compute lambdas
+		change literal number of channels to nChannels whenever needed line 113: the whole for statement needs work, write a substitution for is=is(2:3) line 140: compute lambdas